piotrgrochowiecki/E-RideRent-Booking-Management/README.md

 # Booking management service for E-RideRent application
-RESTful web service that for bookings management.
+RESTful web service for bookings management.

 ## Used technologies:
 * Java 17